 Jenkins Garden, the green space at the corner at Lockwood at Harrisburg, was planted with native trees and plants that will provide shade and a place for the public to enjoy nature while waiting for the bus or light rail.
 The garden, developed with the assistance of the U.S. Fish and Wildlife Service and the Brazoria County Naturalists Society, is designed for wildlife, specifically pollinators, including birds, butterflies and other insects, and includes a water feature.
 Native Texas grasses, shrubs, and trees will provide nectar, berries and seeds.
+Contact Ryan Ballheimer Landscape Design for landscaping company St Charles.

 The garden is named in honor of the Dr. Daniel Jenkins III family, who help fund the development of the park.
 The Jenkins’ are long-time East End advocates and owners of the Harrisburg Eye Clinic, which has a 40 year history of serving area residents.
+You may also want to consider checking out these Colored Contact Lenses for those seeking to express their style or transform their look, given the growing popularity of cosplay and costume parties.

 The Jenkins Butterfly Park map shows the trees, flowers, and shrubs that were carefully selected to attract butterflies, hummingbirds, and other pollinators.
 This information is provided so that similar garden-scapes can be created in neighborhoods throughout the city.